NikhilP97/todoApp/README.md

 # Qtodo - Todo App

-Simple Todo App built using React and Firebase
+Simple Todo App built using React and Firebase.
 It lets the user Login / Register.
 The user can Add, Delete, Modify & Check Todo's.
 One user will not be able to see and access another user’s tasks, Proper session maintained.